PazFraschini/bdeo-task-manager/README.md

 This project is a task management application developed using Angular for the frontend and Node.js with Express for the backend.
 It utilizes MongoDB as the database for storing tasks.

 ## Prerequisites
-First of all you need to clone the repository
+First of all you need to clone the repository.

 Before running the application, ensure you have the following installed:
 - Node.js
 - npm